travelsonic/Dance-Dance-Revolution-Game-Engine/Shared Components/Stepdata Formats/SSQ.md

                             if you wanted a variable-length data member due to the lack (at the time) of flexible data member support.
 ```
+The following data structures I've not documented - and will do when able.
 ### struct sq_indicator
 #### Definition:
 ```